vkuhlmann/projector-clock/README.md

 **Don't forget to enter fullscreen for the full minimalism, non-distraction effect!**

 I've used it in a couple of proctoring sessions, and even in a room where the clock was visible enough, the students preferred this big digital clock.
-You can click on the long note to edit its content.
+I provided useful information using the notes, as demonstrated in the new session template.
+Click notes to edit them.

 Available keyboard functions:
 - [1]: show/hide short note